 If the function is annotated as

 @payable, this function is executed whenever the contract is sent Ether (without data).
-This is why the default function cannot accept arguments - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.
+This is why the default function cannot accept arguments and return values - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.

-event Payment: amount: uint256 sender: indexed(address) @external @payable def __default__(): log Payment(msg.value, msg.sender)
+event Payment: amount: int128 sender: indexed(address) @external @payable def __default__(): log Payment(msg.value, msg.sender)

 Just as in Solidity, Vyper generates a default function if one isn’t found, in the form of a